VA is Bringing a Benefits & Hiring Fair to Augusta

 Welcome and Housekeeping

-MC, Ms. Shawnta Sampson, Supervisory Program Analyst, Outreach, Transition and Economic Development, Economic Development
+MC, Ms. Shawnta Sampson, Supervisory Program Analyst, Outreach, Transition and Economic Development, Outreach Team 3

 08:35 – 08:40